 Unlike Verdugo-Urquidez, the undocumented pregnant minors in Garza v.
 Azar voluntarily entered the U.S. with the hope of making their lives here.

 However, the states insist these minors have shown no “substantive ties” to the country, are not entitled to the “full panoply of constitutional rights,” and are only entitled to protections against “gross physical abuse.”

 The brief does not elaborate on what kind of ties an undocumented immigrant needs to have in order to enjoy constitutional rights.

-The states are also worried Chatkin’s ruling will “incentivize” immigration, attracting more immigrants to the U.S. in search of the constitutional rights afforded to its citizens.
+The states are also worried Chutkan’s ruling will “incentivize” immigration, attracting more immigrants to the U.S. in search of the constitutional rights afforded to its citizens.